 Bees Create a Happy Garden

 You may be thinking after reading this, “Why in the world would I want more bees in my yard?
 They sting and that usually hurts when it happens!”
-I used to think this way, too because I was only stung as a child and the pain seemed unbearable.
-A couple of years ago, while working at a local garden center, I got stung 3 times in a year all by worker bees, nothing serious like a hornet, and I hardly noticed it happen.
-The truth is, honey bees as well as bumble bees rarely sting.
-When these bees are hard at work gathering pollen to make honey, they usually are much more focused on their work.
+I used to think this way too.
+I was only stung as a child and the pain seemed unbearable.
+A couple of years ago, while working at a local garden center I got stung 3 times in a year all by worker bees.
+The stings weren’t serious like a hornet.
+I hardly noticed it happen.
+The truth is honey bees as well as bumblebees rarely sting.
+When these bees are hard at work gathering pollen to make honey, they usually focused on their work.